Suffolk PEEL 2016

 The force says...

-Suffolk Constabulary polices a population of over 700,000 people with 1,095.5 police officers (full time equivalent).
+Suffolk Constabulary polices a population of over 740,000 with 1,097.5 full-time equivalent police officer posts.

-It comprises seven local authorities, covering a county that is largely rural but home to a number of vibrant urban areas.
-It has a coastline which stretches from Lowestoft to Felixstowe (the largest container port in Europe), four military bases and a nuclear power station.
+Suffolk covers 1,467 square miles covering a county that is largely rural but home to a number of vibrant urban areas.
+It has a coastline that stretches from Lowestoft to Felixstowe (the largest container port in Europe), four military bases and a nuclear power station.

 Disclaimer: the above statement has been prepared by Suffolk Constabulary.
 The views and information in it are not necessarily those of HMIC.